The low tech method of brewing coffee is getting a huge surge within the coffee circles of Toronto.

 Teaming up with Peter only made sense, since he understands the science behind pairing great food with drinks.
 His background as a sommelier, allows Peter to shine through the complexity of their roasts.
 This pairing will only become stronger as they establish themselves with the tough Toronto crowd.

-: espresso workhorse Dalla Corte Evolution.
+Machine: espresso workhorse Dalla Corte Evolution.

 Doser: Malkonig K30 Twin and Sing